So, you want to come to Ireland to visit family,

 - If you come by ferry, they do sometimes check as you disembark, if they do not, then as above, you should report to a local Garda Immigration near the port or near where you are staying.
 Like any country, should you be stopped, or should you need emergency care and you are discovered in the country without that entry stamp, you could face deportation.

 - When you are flying from South Africa, the airlines are well used to the visa-free entry into Ireland and will want to check your paperwork before they allow you on the aircraft.
-The reason they do this, is should you be declined entry into Ireland, they must return you to South Africa.
+The reason they do this, is should you be declined entry into Ireland, they must return you to South Africa, and the airline gets fined!
+For every refused entry, the airline gets fined.
 This check can happen mid-way through a lay-over too.
 As there are no direct flights from South Africa to Ireland, you need to get a flight via another country.
 For example, if you fly via Dubai, the check-in staff in Dubai may do the same checks that they did or did not do in South Africa.
 The airlines are fully within their rights to deny you boarding on their flights.
-Just like entry into Dublin, they can detain you, they can interrogate you and they can turn you around and send you home.

-- Should you decide to fly via the UK you will need a Full UK Visitor visa.
-Not a transit, a FULL VISITOR VISA for all South African passport holders.
+- Should you decide to fly via the UK you will need a Full UK Visitor visa, for all South African passport holders.
 You do not transit, you pass through passport control and enter the UK.
-AThe flights from SA international means you change terminals and leave via another terminal and you walk through a long tunnel which is actually IN the UK, so you would be technically able to go visit London if you chose to.
-So if you are coming from SA to Ireland, do NOT fly via the Uk unless youre willing to pay for a visa for a few hours not actually visiting the UK.
-(See Flights from South Africa to Ireland - Airlines and routes from South Africa to Ireland, Baggage and allowances, one way flights and the flying process- what paperwork to present when and what happens at each stage )
+The flights from SA international means you change terminals and leave via another terminal and you walk through a long tunnel which is actually IN the UK, so you would be technically able to go visit London if you chose to.
+(See Flights from South Africa to Ireland - Airlines and routes from South Africa to Ireland, Baggage and allowances, one way flights and the flying process- what paperwork to present when and what happens at each stage ).
+Our recommendation is to fly any other country or airline to avoid the need for a visa- as long as you do not leave the airport of that 3rd country, you will not need a visa.

 Any official stamping your landing permission has absolute discretion.